 Connecting on Education

-Sharing about Education in Support of San Mateo County Children and Youth
+In Support of San Mateo County Children and Youth

 Connecting on Education

-Sharing about Education in Support of San Mateo County Children and Youth
+In Support of San Mateo County Children and Youth

 Welcome to the Connecting on Education website!
 I am Patricia Love, San Mateo County Board of Education Trustee representing Area 6.
 This site provides space for me to share information about the work of the Board of Education, my work as Trustee, and other education news.
 I am often asked, what does the County Board of Education do?
 I hope this site will answer that question.